ReallyGoodSmarts/datanews-rig-demo/README.md

 - Scrape US Vaccination data
 - Build a US map using mapshaper
+    - Classify colors based on vaccine data
+    - Make State labels
+    - Use just state innerlines
 - Enhance that map:
     - CSS tooltips
     - Key
-    - State labels
     - Make it responsive using CSS
-    - Use just state innerlines
 - Deploy it to a production site
 - Deploy it to a dev site
 - Use a CSS/JS packager